j-tomasik/JS_art_map/README.md

 ## Background:

 Art of San Francisco is a web-based map application that helps the user to explore and learn about the many amazing public art locations that the city has to offer.
-For this map, I plan to have a map of the city divided into each of its neighborhoods.
-The map will display the locations of public art pieces and allow the user to select neighborhoods as well as specific locations, which will display information and pictures on the subject.
+For this map, I plan on displaying a list of all the art locations involved in the city's "1% Art Program".
+More information about this program can be found in the Modal that appears when you click the "Learn More" button that also includes links to the project's website.

-Once a neighborhood is selected, the map will display a zoomed-in sub map of the selected neighborhood enlarged, with a clickable pin for each public art display.
-Clicking the pin will display a picture and some information about the art piece.
+The map will display the location of a public art piece as a pin on the map when they click on the art piece's name from the list on the right.
+Clicking this will also display information and a picture of the piece and can also be displayed by clicking on the pin.

 ## Functionality and MVPs: